sousum/Tensorflow-2.0-Practical-Advanced/README.md

 For transfer learning project 1, within train folder, there is two folder.
 They are cats and dogs with image file inside it.
 But, these could not be loaded in Git.

+TEXT GENERATION
+Load the notebook on google colab and run it.

 DEEP DREAM
 After running the code, file becomes more than 25MB.
 Hence, loaded file without running it. load it on google colab and run it.
 Image file is loaded.